Ameris Bancorp

-Ameris Bancorp is a bank holding company headquartered in Atlanta.
+Ameris Bancorp is an American bank holding company headquartered in Atlanta, Georgia.
 Through its bank subsidiary, Ameris Bank, the company operates full-service branches in Georgia, Alabama, Florida, North Carolina and South Carolina, and mortgage-only locations in Georgia, Alabama, Florida, North Carolina, South Carolina, Virginia, Maryland, and Tennessee.
+The company offers online and mobile banking options for both consumers and businesses.

 History

 The company was founded on October 1, 1971 in Moultrie, Georgia as American Banking Company by Eugene M. Vereen, Jr. The bank started with one location and $1 million in capital.
 Vereen said he "envisioned a bank for the future" that "set out to create a collective mindset that doesn't rely on tired banking norms or cookie-cutter solutions."

+In 1979, the company acquired Toney Brothers Bank in Doerun, Ga.
 In 1980, ABC Holding Company was formed as a parent company to American Banking Company before changing its name to ABC Bancorp in 1986.
 Sixteen years after its founding, ABC Bancorp became a public company in 1987 via an initial public offering and in 1994 began trading on the Nasdaq.
 The company changed to its current name of Ameris Bancorp in 2005.

+Expansion in the Southeast and Mid-Atlantic United States

 What started as a regional bank in South Georgia began its expansion into neighboring states in 1996 when it branched into Alabama.
 Four years later, the bank expanded into Florida.
 In 2006, the bank expanded into South Carolina and into North Carolina in 2020.
 The bank now maintains 166 full-service branches in those five states combined, with additional mortgage-only locations in Alabama, Georgia, Florida, South Carolina, North Carolina, Virginia, Maryland and Tennessee.

+Mergers and Acquisitions

 Since 1979, Ameris Bank has successfully completed 35 mergers and acquisitions.
 That includes the $24.5 million acquisition of Prosperity Banking Company in 2013, the $37.3 million acquisition of Coastal Bankshares in 2014, the $50 million acquisition of Merchants & Southern Banks of Florida in 2015, the $96.4 million acquisition of Jacksonville Bank in 2016, the $169.3 million acquisition of Atlantic Coast Financial in 2018, the $397.1 million acquisition of Hamilton State Bank in 2018 and the $869.3 million acquisition of Fidelity Southern Corporation in 2019.
+During the Fidelity acquisition, Ameris appointed Fidelity CEO H. Palmer Proctor, Jr. as CEO and updated its brand to incorporate Fidelity's recognizable Lion logo.

 Between 2009 and 2012, in transactions organized by the Federal Deposit Insurance Corporation, the company acquired American United Bank, United Security Bank, Satilla Community Bank, First Bank of Jacksonville, Darby Bank & Trust, Tifton Banking Company, One Georgia Bank, High Trust Bank, Central Bank of Georgia, and Montgomery Bank & Trust, all of which suffered from bank failure.

+In 2021, Ameris acquired Balboa Capital, an online provider of business lending solutions to small and mid-sized businesses nationwide.